GSA-TTS/identity-dev-docs/_pages/testing.md

 In the sandbox environment, our [Dashboard](https://dashboard.int.identitysandbox.gov) is where you can manage your test applications. ***It is important to note that your Login.gov production account and your Login.gov sandbox account are two separate accounts.***

-## How to get started
+## Getting access to the Login.gov sandbox

+Login.gov does not manage user accounts in the sandbox.

+**If you are an agency partner with a .gov or .mil account:**
+You can create an account in the sandbox environment on your own.

+**If you are a government contractor:**
+Ask your agency partner to help you gain access.
+Login.gov will not create an account or add you to a team; your partner must do this for you.

-Anybody with an email address ending in .gov or .mil can create an account in the sandbox environment.
-If you are a government contractor, ask your agency partner to help you gain access.
-If you are with a government entity that is not a federal agency (a state or municipality) and do not have an email ending in .gov or .mil, please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov) to get access to the Dashboard.
+**If you are with a government entity that is not a federal agency (a state or municipality) and do not have an email ending in .gov or .mil**
+Please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov) to get access to the Dashboard.

+## Using the sandbox

-1. Visit the dashboard at [https://dashboard.int.identitysandbox.gov](https://dashboard.int.identitysandbox.gov).
-Select the “Sign in” button in the upper-right corner to sign in or create a new account with the test Login.gov IdP in the sandbox environment hosted at [idp.int.identitysandbox.gov](https://idp.int.identitysandbox.gov).
-Please note that this is separate from your Login.gov production account.
+1. Visit the Partner Dashboard at [https://dashboard.int.identitysandbox.gov](https://dashboard.int.identitysandbox.gov).
+1. Select the “Sign in” button in the upper-right corner to sign in or create a new account with the test Login.gov IdP in the sandbox environment hosted at [idp.int.identitysandbox.gov](https://idp.int.identitysandbox.gov). **Please note that this is separate from your Login.gov production account.**
-2. Once you are logged into your sandbox account, create a new team by selecting the “Continue” button under “Create your first team."
+1. Once you are logged into your sandbox account, create a new team by selecting the “Continue” button under “Create your first team."
 (If you have previously created a team you will select the “Create a new team” button.)
-Next you can add users to that team.
+1. If necessary, add users to that team by clicking the "Add users" button. **This is the opportunity to add contractors or anyone without a .gov or a .mil**
-3. After creating your team, select the Apps tab.
+1. After creating your team, select the Apps tab.
 This page is where you will find all of the test applications you and your team create.
-4. Select the “Create a new test app” button and fill out the form to register a new application with the Login.gov IdP in the test sandbox environment.
+1. Select the “Create a new test app” button and fill out the form to register a new application with the Login.gov IdP in the test sandbox environment.
+1. Start testing!
-5. Start testing!
-If you need to troubleshoot an issue that is not covered in the [developer documentation]({% link _pages/index.md %}), please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov).
+1. If you need to troubleshoot an issue that is not covered in the [developer documentation]({% link _pages/index.md %}), please submit a support ticket through the [Partner Support Help Desk](https://zendesk.login.gov).
 We can also add you to our partner support Slack channel and the Login.gov team will help you along the way.
-6. When you're ready to go to production, please [follow our production deployment instructions]({% link _pages/production.md %}).
-We'll manage your application's promotion to production.
-The move to production may take up to two weeks.
+1. When you're ready to go to production, please [follow our production deployment instructions]({% link _pages/production.md %}).
+We'll manage your application's promotion to production. **The move to production may take up to two weeks.**

+## If you lost access to a sandbox team

+Login.gov does not manage user accounts.
+If you have lost access to a team:
+* Request someone on your team who still has access to re-add you.
+* If there is no one left with access, contact the partner agency's Login.gov Point of Contact and request that they re-add you to the team.
+* If they are unable to re-add you, request that they open up a ticket through the [Partner Support Help Desk](https://zendesk.login.gov) explaining the situation and confirming that you need access.
+They must include either the issuer or the link to the application configuration.

 ### Creating a public certificate